Suzaku Kururugi: Reception

 In the 29th Anime Grand Prix, Suzaku was sixth place with 143 votes, then 19th and 13th, respectively, in the following two.
 In the 2007 Seiyu Awards, Takahiro Sakurai was a nominee in the category "Best Actors in supporting roles" for his portrayal as Suzaku, but lost to Akira Ishida and Kouki Miyata.
+The National News noted Suzaku's popularity led a surprising amount of cosplayer to pursue buying clothes but gave up due to the pricing they have to pay.

 Critical reception to Suzaku has been mainly positive.
 Anime News Network's Bamboo Dong regarded Suzaku as a likable character, contrasting his role and personality with Lelouch's.
-Kevin Leathers from UK Anime Network agreed with Dong, as Suzaku "counter-balance[s]" Lelouch's alterego due to how he does not wish violence.
+Kevin Leathers from UK Anime Network agreed with Dong, as Suzaku "counter-balance[s]" Lelouch's alter ego due to how he does not wish violence.
 Moreover, IGN's D.F.
 Smith described Suzaku as Lelouch's "opposite number", and also gave praise to the friendship the two share.
 While reviewing an episode from the series, Ramsey Isler found comical and disappointing how was Suzaku forced to stay at school for extra hours having just finished a highly dangerous mission.
 His confrontation against Lelouch in the first season's finale was praised mainly because of Suzaku's mentality and his feelings regarding Zero's identity which he confesses he denied accepting such revelation.
 Kotaku found Suzaku as an interesting lead due to his irony of working for Britannia in order to change the Empire once taking over.
-While this causes to see himself as "monster" due to working for them, he maintains a good duality with Lelouch's methods which are seen similar too.
-As the series' second half goes across, Kotaku noted that Suzaku finds himself more tormented by his actions, mostly when he nukes Tokyo using military weapons forced by Lelouch's powers to survive to a fight.
+While this causes to see himself as "monster" due to working for them, he maintains a good duality with Lelouch's methods which are seen as similar too.
+As the series' second half goes across, Kotaku noted that Suzaku finds himself more tormented by his actions, mostly when he nukes Tokyo using military weapons forced by Lelouch's Geass to survive against Kallen's Knightmare.
 As a result, the site felt Suzaku sees himself as "irredeemable".
 His final actions in the series' finale were also the subject of praise due to how Suzaku and Lelouch decide to become "evil" in order to end the chaos and create a greater good.